 There is substantial effort in a subsistence gillnet fishery for salmon in Bristol Bay.
 Belugas are occasionally entangled and killed in this fishery, but there is no established protocol for non-commercial takes to be reported to NMFS.
-During 2005-2009, four mortalities of beluga in salmon nets were reported to the stranding network.
-One entanglement was reported as in a subsistence net, one was in a commercial salmon set net, and two others were in unspecified salmon nets.
-Based on these stranding reports, the minimum annual mortality estimate due to fishery interactions over the 5-year period from 2005-2009 was 0.8 per year.
-However, this figure is clearly an underestimate because personal-use fishers are not required to report marine mammal takes, and the commercial fishery has not been observed.
-Also, it should be noted that in this region of western Alaska, belugas taken incidental to the personal-use or commercial salmon fisheries may be used by Alaska Native for subsistence and may be included in the subsistence harvest data reported below.
+During 2008-2012, one mortality of a beluga in a subsistence salmon net was reported to the stranding network (Table 1).
+Based on this stranding report, the minimum annual mortality estimate due to fishery interactions over the 5-year period from 2008 to 2012 was 0.2 per year.
+However, this figure is clearly an underestimate because subsistence fishers are not required to report marine mammal takes, and the commercial fishery has not been observed.
+Also, it should be noted that in this region of western Alaska, belugas taken incidental to the personal-use or commercial salmon fisheries may be used by Alaska Natives for subsistence and may be included in the subsistence harvest data reported below.